 Switzerland - World Nuclear Performance Report

 Switzerland has two reactors at Beznau, 30 km southwest of Zurich, one at Gösgen, 40 km southwest of Zurich and one at Leibstadt, 40 km northwest of Zurich.
-Together they generate around a third of the country’s electricity.
-The country has a policy of gradual withdrawal of nuclear power: no new reactors are to be built, but existing reactors may remain in operation as long as the regulator considers them safe.
+Together they generate up to 40% of the country’s electricity.

 Nuclear electricity production by age of reactor